Winter 2015 - Art "Slides" Assignment

 *** Click on each number to show the slide ***

 These are all paintings unless otherwise indicated.
 The "Title" is given in quotes.
 The year the work was created is given in parenthesis.

 1. Banksy - "Untitled (David)" (c.2005)

 3. Rene Magritte - "The Treachery of Images" (1928-29)

-(The writing in the painting is French.
+(The writing within this painting is French.
 Translated, it says "This is not a pipe")

 4. Mary Cassatt - "The Bath" (1893)

 Write on both the sculpture and painting as if they were one work of art.]

 7. Jean-Leon Gerome - "Bonaparte Before the Sphinx" (1867-68)